jimathy/jim-shops/README.md

 ---
 ## Support for external shops
 - You can easily change shops created in other scripts by swapping out the inventory event with my custom event
-    - If you have a script that opens a shop, you can swap out the event `inventory:server:OpenInventory` for `jim-shop:ShopOpen` and it will open in my shop layout instead of the default inventory layout
+    - If you have a script that opens a shop, you can swap out the event `inventory:server:OpenInventory` for `jim-shops:ShopOpen` and it will open in my shop layout instead of the default inventory layout
     - All my scripts have an option to toggle this in the config
     - But it's very unlikely someone elses script won't
 - For example: